5-to-10-Minute Full-Body Routine for Weight Loss

 • High Knees - Cardio, lower abs, hip flexors

-• Jumping Jacks - Full body warm-up, calorie burn
+• Jumping Jacks - Full body warm-up or low-impact step-jack option

 Practical substitution rules: if knees don’t tolerate plyometrics, replace jump squats with tempo squats (3-second descent, explosive concentric).
 If shoulders are fatigued from prior sessions, swap push-up variations for inclined push-ups on a sturdy surface.
 Maintaining regional coverage matters more than maintaining any specific exercise β€” the goal is total muscle recruitment, not rep fidelity to a fixed list.